 - Why should they believe us?
 (Support points to back up the main benefit)

-- Next, what is our organizing brand idea?
-(Brand soul, essence or DNA for the brand)
+- What is our organizing brand idea?
+(Brand soul, essence, or DNA for the brand)

-- Then, what do we want people to see, think, feel, do, or influence?
+- What do we want people to see, think, feel, do, or influence?
 (Desired consumer response)

 - Finally, where will our consumer be most receptive to see and act upon our message?
 (Media plan)

 Lastly, consider this marketing plan example of an Brand Communications Plan for Gray’s Cookies:

 Firstly, your brand idea should direct the product development team in managing innovation ideas at various stages:

 - Pipeline ideas (two to five years), and

 - Go-to-market launch plans (within the next two years).

 Secondly, utilize the marketing plan template to influence, manage, and direct your product development team, ensuring a focus on brand strategy.

 Lastly, consider this marketing plan example of an Innovation Plan for Gray’s Cookies: